SURFnet/eduxchange-eu-tech-docs/index.md

      "email": "user.edmail@institution.tld"
    }
    ```
-   - In the response validate `"active": true` the scopes for your institution are present.
+   - In the response validate `"active": true` and the scopes for your institution are present.
 In the example `institutuin.tld/persons` and `institutuin.tld/persons`
    - Use the email to look up your user

 ## Testing